-If you own or run a flooring contractors or carpet fitting operation, you will know that you need insurance.
-However, as your company evolves it can be easy to overlook a specific area of risk.
+If you own or run a flooring contractor or carpet fitting operation, you will know that you need insurance.
+However, as your company evolves, it can be easy to overlook a specific area of risk.

-Our “Health Check” series examines individual professions and identifies the typical associated risks which you may need to consider.
+Our “Health Check” series examines individual professions and identifies the typically associated risks which you may need to consider.

 Public Liability Insurance